ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 3. **Scroll** down through the report and **review** the information provided.
 The **Inventory** section of the report provides information about the type and quantity of the different components contained in the application.
 The **Potential Deployment Problems** section details potential issues that might be encountered if the application was deployed to WAS V9.

-- **Archives not referenced in the application.**You can ignore this potential problem.
+- **Archives not referenced in the application.** You can ignore this potential problem.

 - **Archives missing dependencies in the application.** You will need to find missing dependencies.
 Most of the time you can find the missing dependencies in a shared library.
 Click the **Show details** button to see the missing dependencies.

 ![Potential Problems](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/MigToolKit/DeploymentProb.png)

-4. The Missing Dependencies report describes the problem and recommendation for how to deal with this problem then provides a table with additional information to help you solve the problem.
+4. The Missing Dependencies report describes the problem and recommendation for how to deal with this problem, then provides a table with additional information to help you solve the problem.
 The table shows Missing Dependencies (classes) and the Archive from the CustomerOrderServicesApp that is dependent upon them.

 ![Missing Dependencies](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/MigToolKit/DeploymentProb.png)